twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ## A futuristic stack

 A more traditional stack, at least in my experience, my consist of Angular and/or jQuery and/or backbone on the frontend, with Java handling requests on the backend via some form of a REST API, perhaps using Jersey.
 In this article, we're going to explore an entirely new stack, one that can be considered "futuristic", at least as of September 2015.
+In fact, some of Widen's new emerging software products will make use of all of the new technologies discussed here.

 Adopting a completely new set of tools and architecture often means changing your perspective as a developer.
 Over time, we've all become comfortable with one or more tools.
 Whether that be jQuery or Angular, or Ember, or even the concept of REST, we have learned to trust and depend on our stack.
 We've been trained to think of web applications in a specific context though inculcation.
 Abadonding our stack and moving out of this comfort zone can be frustrating.
 Some of us may fight this urge, dismissing new choices as unnecessary or overly complex.
 Admittedly, I had the same thoughts about React, webpack, and Falcor before I had a strong understanding of these tools.
 In this section, I will briefly discuss each of the more notable tools in this futuristic stack.
 I'll be sure to provide resources for further investigation as well.